Galadon123/Automating-Lambda-Function-Deployment-with-Pulumi/README.md

     # Check if s3_object.body is a string or an Output
     if isinstance(s3_object.body, str):
-        # If it's a string, parse it and wrap it in a Pulumi Outputs
+        # If it's a string, parse it and wrap it in a Pulumi Output
         return pulumi.Output.from_input(json.loads(s3_object.body))
     else:
         # If it's an Output, apply json.loads to it